endaoment/endaoment-contracts/README.md

 Includes a `Grants` mapping that allows for the `manager` to create a new `Grant` recommendation data struct whereby they provide a recipeint organization address to send funds from their DAF.
 Any new `Grant` must have a recipient that was created by decalred `OrgFactory` role in the enumerated `EndaomentAdmin`.
 If approved, the `amount` of tokens prescribed in the `Grant` struct is transferred to the desired recipient.

 ### `OrgFactory.sol`
 Provides method for creating/deploying a new `Org` contract.
-Methods are also available for retrieving the total number of Orgs deployed by the factory and the address of any given Org at a specific Index position in the list of created `Orgs[]`.
+Methods are also available for toggling an `Org` contract address to allowed/disallowed.
+A mappoing is present to allow individual addresses to be checked if they came from the `OrgFactory`.

 ### `Org.sol`
 Provides all methods for the administration of any specific Org in the Endaoment ecosystem.